Siteimprove/alfa/docs/guides/writing-a-parser.md

 The strategy is:
 - write individual atomic parsers to parse each indivial token using string matching
-- combine the atomic parser using the combinators from `alfa-parser` into the final parser in such a way that it encodes the grammar
+- combine the atomic parsers using the combinators from `alfa-parser` into the final parser in such a way that it encodes the grammar

 Start by adding the following imports
 ```TS